Stuart Fairchild Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Cardinals have a 4.19 team ERA that ranks 15th across all league pitching staffs.
+- The Cardinals have the 15th-ranked team ERA among all league pitching staffs (4.19).

-- Cardinals pitchers combine to give up the eighth-fewest home runs in baseball (63 total, one per game).
+- Cardinals pitchers combine to surrender the seventh-fewest home runs in baseball (63 total, one per game).

-- Montgomery makes the start for the Cardinals, his 13th of the season.
-He is 2-7 with a 4.23 ERA and 60 strikeouts in 66 2/3 innings pitched.
+- Mikolas (4-2) takes the mound for the Cardinals in his 14th start of the season.
+He has a 3.74 ERA in 74 2/3 innings pitched, with 60 strikeouts.

-- The left-hander last appeared on Saturday against the Pittsburgh Pirates, when he went 5 2/3 innings, allowing one earned run while giving up four hits.
+- In his most recent appearance on Sunday, the right-hander went five innings against the Pittsburgh Pirates, giving up two earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.